-As a nation we failed to clear the Millennium Development Goal hurdle in 2018 with maternal and child health being the poorest performing indicator.
+As a nation we failed to clear the Millennium Development Goal hurdle in 2018 with maternal and child health being poorest performing indicator.
 Our next hurdle is approaching - that of eclipsing the Sustainable Development Goal by 2030.
-The country's strides were accelerated with the support of the European Union for the implementation of a Programme for the Reduction of Maternal and Child Mortality (PROMAC).
-The Programme has ended, but the NFPB will continue its initiatives in maternal and child health that have been added to our expanded mandate to ensure the achievement of the goals.
+The country's strides were accelerated with the support of the European Union for the implementation of a Programme for Reduction of Maternal and Child Mortality (PROMAC).
+Programme The ended, but the NFPB will continue its initiatives in maternal and child health that have been added to our expanded mandate to ensure the achievement of the goals.